Synergistic Multiscale Detail Refinement via Intrinsic Supervision for Underwater Image Enhancement: Experiments

 \subsection{Implementation Details}

-Our method was implemented using PyTorch, with computations performed on the NVIDIA Tesla V100 GPU, Intel(R) Xeon(R) Silver 4114 CPU, and 32GB RAM.
-During the training process, we employed a batch size of 44 and set the learning rate to 0.0002.
-Images were randomly cropped to a size of 256$\times$256 for training.
-Techniques such as border padding were utilized to ensure that during testing, SMDR-IS is capable of producing results that match the dimensions of the original images.
+Our method was implemented using PyTorch, with an NVIDIA Tesla V100 GPU, Intel(R) Xeon(R) Silver 4114 CPU, and 32GB RAM.
+For training, images were randomly cropped to a resolution of 256$\times$256, and we used a batch size of 44 and a learning rate of 0.0002.
+To ensure that SMDR-IS can generate outputs consistent with the original image size during testing, we adopted the border padding techniques.